A Baking Blogger’s 7 Step Guide to Successful Pins

 Staging your photos

-When photographing new recipes, how tos, or products for sale, how you set up the photo is really important.
+When photographing new recipes, how tos, or products for sale, it’s really important to set up the photo well.

 The two styles of image I pin the most on Knead to Dough’s Pinterest are of baked goods with simple, relatively plain backgrounds or infographics.